-By applying the transformation just described to Algorithms 1-3, we obtain Algorithms 1^3-3^3 , respectively.
-We immediately obtain the following result:
+By applying the transformation just described to Algorithms 1-4, we obtain algorithms 1^3-4^3 respectively.
+We immediately obtain the following result.

-THEOREM 5.1.
+Theorem 5.1.
 Assume that communication and processors are partially synchronous (delta and phi hold eventually).

-- (a) For the fail-step or omission fault model, if $N \ge 2t + 1$, then Algorithm 1^3 achieves consistency, strong unanimity, and termination for an arbitrary value domain. - (b) For the authenticated Byzantine fault model, if $N \ge 3t + 1$, then Algorithm 2^3 achieves consistency, strong unanimity, and termination for an arbitrary value domain.

-(c) For the unauthenticated Byzantine fault model, if $N \ge 3t + 1$, then Algorithm 3^3 achieves consistency, strong unanimity, and termination for an arbitrary value domain.
+- (a) For the fail-stop or omission fault model, if $N \ge 2t+1$, then Algorithm 13 achieves consistency, termination and strong unanimity for an arbitrary value domain. - (b) For the authenticated Byzantine fault model, if $N \ge 3t+1$, then Algorithm 2^3 achieves consistency, termination and strong unanimity for an arbitrary value domain. - (c) For the unauthenticated Byzantine fault model, if $N \ge 4t+1$, then Algorithm 33 achieves consistency, termination and strong unanimity for an arbitrary value domain. - (d) For the unauthenticated Byzantine fault model, if $N \ge 3t+1$, then Algorithm 43 achieves consistency, termination and strong unanimity for an arbitrary value domain.

-As before, we claim that Algorithms 1^3-3^3 reach agreement within a polynomial (in N, Δ , and Φ) amount of time after GST.
-Our claims of polynomial-time performance follow from the fact that the master clock, a short time after GST, runs at a rate no slower than $1/(24N\Phi + 3(\Delta + 3\Phi))$ times real time (see Lemma 5.7(b)).
+As before, we claim that Algorithms 1^3 - 3^3 reach agreement within a polynomial (in N, Δ and Φ) amount of time after GST, while the time for Algorithm 4^3 is bounded above by GST plus a quantity which is exponential in t.
+Our claims of polynomial time performance follow from the fact that the master clock, a short time after GST, runs at a rate no slower than $1/(24N\Phi + 3(\Delta + 3\Phi))$ times real time (see Lemma 5.7(2)).
 Finally, the total number of message bits sent by correct processors is polynomially bounded in N, Δ , Φ , and GST, since the number of bits in each message sent by a correct processor is polynomially bounded in these quantities.